North German Confederation: Member states

-All of the member states had already belonged to the German Confederation of 1815–66.
-Austria and the south German states Bavaria, Württemberg, Baden and the Grand Duchy of Hesse (Hesse-Darmstadt) remained outside of the North German Confederation.
-Though, the northern province Oberhessen of the Grand Duchy of Hesse did join.
+All of the North German Confederation's member states had belonged to the German Confederation of 1815–66.
+Austria and the south German states Bavaria, Württemberg, Baden and the Grand Duchy of Hesse (Hesse-Darmstadt) remained outside of the Confederation, although Oberhessen, the northern province of the Grand Duchy of Hesse, did join.

-In northern, central and eastern Germany, Prussia:
+In northern, central and eastern Germany, Prussia formed the North German Confederation by: